Scala 3 — Book

 You can learn more about using val by reading Variables and Data Types.

-Then run it with scala helloInteractive, this time the program will pause after asking for your name, and wait until you type a name and press return on the keyboard, looking like this:
+Then run the code with scala.
+This time the program will pause after asking for your name, and wait until you type a name and press return on the keyboard, looking like this:

 Please enter your name: